 Single-Origins Coffee Taste

-Single-origin coffees taste different than usual blends in the market.
-Light roasting single origins develop subtle aromas and distinct tasting notes.
-The body is more tea-like, and the flavors fruitier and citric rather than nutty or chocolaty.
+Single-origin coffees taste different than blends in the market.
+Light roasting single-origin coffee develops subtle aromas and distinct tasting notes.
+The body is more tea-like, and the flavors are fruity and citric rather than nutty or chocolaty.

 Single-Origin Coffee Popularity

-- Last year, these sales grew by 4%, outpacing the total premium coffee segment.
+- In 2020, these sales grew by 4%, outpacing the total premium coffee segment.

-- 81% percent of coffee drinkers between the ages of 25 and 49 are willing to pay 10% more for single-origin coffees, incurring in financial rewards for many smallholder farmers who provide 80% of the worlds’ coffee beans.
+- Among coffee drinkers between the ages of 25 and 49, 81% are willing to pay 10% more for single-origin coffees, incurring financial rewards for the many smallholder farmers who provide 80% of the world’s coffee beans.

-This report covered the details of what the specialty single-origin coffee is and what specifics categorize a coffee as such.
-The difference in atmosphere and preferred processing methods within regions produce many flavors, making single-origin coffees a niche market for coffee specialists.
+This report outlined what specialty single-origin coffee is and what specifics categorize a coffee as such.
+The difference in atmosphere and preferred processing methods within regions produce many flavors, making single-origin coffees a niche market for coffee connoisseurs.
 Blends are a mixture of various single-origin coffees that are indistinct from a specific region’s flavor profile.
-The rising sales and marketing trends for specialty coffees boosted the market for single-origins by 4%.
-J&A expects this trend to maintain as the coffee industry raises awareness for farm owners and consciousness towards the processing methods.
+The rising sales and marketing trends for specialty coffees boosted the market for single-origins by 4% in 2020.
+J&A expects this trend to maintain as the coffee industry raises awareness for farm owners and consciousness towards processing methods.